Paolo di Campofregoso

-Paolo di Campofregoso (1427 – 22 March 1498) was an Italian Catholic archbishop who was three times doge of Genoa.
+Paolo di Campofregoso (Genoa, 1427 – Rome, 22 March 1498) was a Genoese aristocrat and Italian Cardinal who was three times Doge of the Republic of Genoa, Roman Catholic Archbishop of Genoa from 1453 to 1498 and Bishop of Ajaccio from 1493 to 1498.

 Biography

 The son of doge Battista Fregoso, he was convinced by Pope Nicholas V to study ecclesiastical matters at Pavia.
 In 1448, once finished with his studies, he was appointed canon of the cathedral of Savona, and in 1453 he became abbot of the Cistercian convent of Sant'Andrea at Savona.
 The same year, aged only 26, he was appointed archbishop of Genoa by request of his brother Pietro, the current doge.
 Pietro had become doge for the first time in 1450, succeeding his cousin Lodovico, who had resigned for unknown reasons.
 His rule ended in 1458 when the city surrendered itself to King Charles VII of France.

 Further strife with his cousin caused Lodovico to cede the title of doge to Paolo on 14 May 1462.
 His rule ended after just fifteen days, as he was replaced by five captains.
 The latter, in turn, lasted for only a week, after which Lodovico di Campofregoso was restored as doge: now the hate between Paolo, the city's archbishop, and Lodovico, the city's political chief, reached its apex.
 Paolo succeeded him as doge in January 1463 and had Lodovico detained in the castle of Castelletto.
 The following year, after a series of questionable deeds (such as menacing the expulsion of the Adorno family from Genoa, and the endless strife within the Fregoso family), the Council of the Elders deposed him, accepting the protection of the House of Sforza, which lasted until 1477.